 To understand the pageload of a Web site, the following example helps:

-One of the shopping bags is unasked by the supermarket with promotional material and questionnaires – you only have three left.
+- One of the shopping bags is filled up with promotional material and questionnaires by the supermarket without being asked – you only have three left.

-A wide shopping bag is filled with products you don’t need at all – just two bags left at your disposal.
+- Another shopping bag is filled with products they don’t even need – only two bags left at your disposal.

 Tracking & Advertising

-Many websites exaggerate it and follow the motto: “a lot helps a lot”.
+Many websites overdo it and go by the motto: “a lot helps a lot”.

 Often, many more features are provided than are actually needed.